-- Be able to evaluate the performance of steam power plants including reheat and feedheating. - Be able to evaluate the performance of combined cycles. - Understand the issues involved in the capture and storage of carbon dioxide from fossil-fuelled power plants.
+- Understand the rôle of steam and gas turbine cycles in electricity power generation and be conversant with likely future developments. - Be able to evaluate the performance of gas turbine plants including reheat, intercooling and recuperation. - Be able to evaluate the performance of steam power plants including reheat and feedheating. - Be able to evaluate the performance of combined cycles. - Understand the issues involved in the capture and storage of carbon dioxide from fossil-fuelled power plants.